 Investing in a fund allows you to achieve a degree of diversification that, if you were to do it on your own, would usually require a high level of knowledge, time and cost.
 This means your income and capital should be less volatile over the long-term.
-But probably most important of all is you get to benefit from the professional expertise of an investment manager who will continuously look for the best income opportunities in the market.
+But, probably most important of all, is that you get to benefit from the professional expertise of an investment manager who will continuously look for the best income opportunities in the market.

 The manager is responsible for looking after a well-diversified portfolio that will meet the fund’s income and growth objectives.
-They will then keep a close eye on all the under-lying assets and make changes whenever necessary, which means that they do all of the hard work for you.
+They will also keep a close eye on all the under-lying assets and make changes whenever necessary, which means that all the hard work is done for you.

 Most open-ended funds are available as either income or accumulation share classes.
-Accumulation funds roll up the income in the fund and reinvest it to increase its value, whereas income funds distribute it on a monthly, quarterly or six monthly basis depending on the fund.
+Accumulation funds roll up the income in the fund and reinvest it in order to increase their value, whereas income funds distribute it on a monthly, quarterly or six-monthly basis, depending on the fund.

 City of London, Bankers, Alliance Trust and Caledonia Investments have all successfully increased their annual dividend for 50 consecutive years and a further 16 investment companies have done so for 21 years or more.
 You can find out more information about these funds by looking at the key features documents or their latest annual report and accounts.

 Access a wide range of global investments in this flexible, unrestricted account.

 Take advantage of tax free investing with our Stocks and Shares ISA today.